ljacqueroud/gym-gazebo/README.md

 # Blind Local Planner

-In the scope of a rover competition, the Xplore association at EPFL is partipating and building a rover.
+In the scope of a rover competition, the Xplore association at EPFL is participating and building a rover.
 In this scope, one of the tasks that the rover has to complete, is to move autonomosly to a given landmark inside an arena with martian-like terrain.
 This project works in particular on a path follower and obstacle avoidance method implemented in a simulation.

 ![](imgs/gazebo_sim.png)